irakli182/scandiweb/README.md

 ## Structure of the project

-In the assignment, we were told to build an app using php and mysql database, however I decided to use reactJS as my front-end tool.
-Because of this deicison my PHP files would not serve as a front-end, but rather would act as an API.
+For the assignment, the original requirement was to create an application using PHP and a MySQL database.
+However, I opted to utilize ReactJS for the front-end development.
+Consequently, my PHP files will no longer function as a front-end but instead will serve as an API to support the ReactJS application.

 ### Technologies